NovaMage/SValidator/README.md

 A framework for validation of scala objects in a fluent and concise way.

-This project is heavily inspired by the [FluentValidation library for .NET](http://fluentvalidation.codeplex.com/)
+This project is heavily inspired by the [FluentValidation library for .NET](http://fluentvalidation.codeplex.com/) and licensed under the MIT license.

 Quick Usage
 =====